|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Physical Description and History

 We know nothing of the manuscript(s) that Friedrich Theodor Rink [bio] used in preparing his publication of the notes.
 Ritzel [1985, 36] believes that Rink made use of notes from different semesters.
 Kant used textbooks by Basedow and then later by Bock; for a fuller discussion, see the Pedagogy lectures.
+It is entirely possible that this text does not stem, in any direct sense, from Kant’s pedagogy lectures at all.
+Weisskopf is by far the most thorough study of this work, but see esp.
+Stark [2000d].

 (1) Ms: lost.